CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Suppress Events

 NetQ can generate many network events.
-You can configure whether to suppress any events from appearing in NetQ output.
-By default, all events get delivered.
+You can create rules to suppress events so that they do not appear using either the Events card or the CLI.
+Suppressing events is particularly useful for reducing the number of event notifications attributable to known issues or false alarms.

 You can suppress an event until a certain period of time; otherwise, the event gets suppressed for 2 years.
 Providing an end time eliminates the generation of messages for a short period of time, which is useful when you are testing a new network configuration and the switch might be generating many messages.